Jari-Matti Latvala: 2017–2020

 Following Volkswagen's withdrawal from the WRC, Latvala and co-driver Miikka Anttila joined the Toyota Gazoo factory team for the 2017 season.
-He claimed a win at Sweden, second place finishes at Monte Carlo and Italy, and a fourth place finish at Corsica.
+He claimed a win at Sweden, second-place finishes at Monte Carlo and Italy, and a fourth-place finish at Corsica.
 He finished fourth in points, behind Ford drivers Ogier and Ott Tänak, and Hyundai driver Neuville.

 The 2018 season started well with third place in Monaco, and ended competitively with 4 podiums in the last six events, and a win on the final round of the year, Kennards Hire Rally Australia.
 This was his first victory in 21 months, having made the best of the tricky conditions of the event.
 He finished fourth in the 2018 driver championship.

-For 2019, Jari-Matti remained with the Toyota Gazoo Racing Team.
+For 2019, Latvala remained with the Toyota Gazoo Racing Team.
 He scored a podium in two events; third place at his home rally in Finland, after colliding with a loose rock during the event.
 Then third place again at the next round in Germany.
-Latvala finished the season in 7th position, his lowest since 2007.
+Latvala finished the season in seventh position, his lowest since 2007.

 Latvala driving his Toyota Yaris WRC at the 2020 Rally Sweden.

-The 2020 driver announcements meant Jari-Matti was struggling to find a seat with Toyota.
+The 2020 driver announcements meant Latvala was struggling to find a seat with Toyota.
 Failure to secure a deal with M-Sport Ford forced him to look at other options.
-Latvala is confirmed for two events, Sweden and Finland, in a privately-run Toyota Yaris WRC, while looking to finance a further three events at rallying's top level.
+Latvala was confirmed for two events, Sweden and Finland, in a privately run Toyota Yaris WRC, while looking to finance a further three events at rallying's top level.
 He is registered under the Latvala Motorsport banner, with Juho Hänninen confirmed as co-driver.

 2021 – present

-On the 18th of December 2020, it was announced Jari-Matti Latvala would become Team Principal at Toyota Gazoo Racing in 2021, to replace Tommi Mäkinen.
+On the 18th of December 2020, it was announced Latvala would become Team Principal at Toyota Gazoo Racing in 2021, to replace Tommi Mäkinen.

 In 2023, Latvala announced a one-off return to WRC competition at the Rally Finland driving a Toyota GR Yaris Rally1.

+Latvala won the 2026 Olympus Rally in a one-off appearance at the American event as part of the development program for Toyota Gazoo Racing's GR Corolla Rally RC2.

 Other ventures

 Latvala Motorsport

-Jari-Matti Latvala also manages the private enterprise Latvala Motorsport with his wife and family, administered from a custom-built location in Tuuri.
+Latvala also manages the private enterprise Latvala Motorsport with his wife and family, administered from a custom-built location in Tuuri.
 This is home to a museum of rally cars from his personal collection, memorabilia and official merchandise, a rentable business auditorium, and a rally simulator.
 The facility is open to the public during the summer months.